15 Reasons Why You Do Not Want To Bug Out

 The next 24 hours people are going to start getting agitated, if they haven’t already.
 Here’s the deal, some people are prepared, but most are not prepared for any disaster or unforeseen emergency.

-I have had people say, “I’m going to Linda’s if the SHTF or after a disaster.”
+I have had people say, “I’m going to Linda’s during or after a disaster.”
 Really?
 You may want to think again.

 Some people believe that faith in their church will carry them through anything.
 When people get hungry, they get mean.
-I saying really mean.
+I’m saying mean.
 They will do anything to feed and hydrate their family.

 Today, I am begging you to see if you can get your neighborhood to be prepared.
-I feel like screaming from my rooftop to warn people, but past history has shown no one is listening.
+I feel like screaming from my rooftop to warn people, but history has shown just a few are listening.

-So, here are my thoughts today why you do not want to bug out unless you have the means to do it.
+So, here are my thoughts today on why you don’t want to bug out unless you have the means and resources to do it.

 15 Reasons Why You Do Not Want To Bug Out

-- Your house would be your safest bet to keep you from the weather, hot or cold.
-I may have told you about my friend that purchased a tent that would fit 8-10 people.
+1. Your house would be your safest bet to keep you from the weather, hot or cold.
+I may have told you about my friend who purchased a tent that would fit 8-10 people.
 I couldn’t even get that box in my only car, a Honda CRV.
 Nope, it would not fit.
-I am not buying a tent.
+I am not buying a tent as a long term solution.
 Period.

-- Our homes should have water stored to go with that food and to keep our family hydrated.
+3. Our homes should have water stored to go with that food and to keep our family hydrated.
+I do have a large basement with a storage room for lots of stuff.

-- I have a comfortable bed in my home and will sleep better than a cot or in a sleeping bag in a tent.
+4. I have a comfortable bed and mattress in my home and will sleep better than a cot or in a sleeping bag in a tent.
+Even if the power goes out, I have a stash of blankets and extra clothes for warmth.
+There are also multiple bathrooms if one happens to become inoperable.

-- I have the cooking devices I will need to prepare meals or boil water.
+5. I have the cooking devices I’ll need to prepare meals or boil water.

-- I have an emergency toilet complete with bags, kitty litter and lots of toilet paper.
-I made family cloths that are ready to use once the toilet paper runs out.
+6. I have an emergency toilet complete with bags, kitty litter, and lots of toilet paper if the sewer systems can’t be used.
+I made “family cloth” fabric pieces that are ready to use once the toilet paper runs out.
 I cut flannel into 9-inch squares.
+Personal hygiene is important all the times, particularly during emergency situations.

-- I have solar power ready to power up my Bosch bread maker or my wheat grinder.
+12. I have solar power ready to power up my Bosch bread maker or my wheat grinder.
 Of course, if I have no power I have a hand crank wheat grinder ready to start cranking to grind the hard white wheat I have stored.
 I still have my large stainless steel bowl to make bread by hand.
-I love that bowl, by the way, my mom used to have one to make her bread.
+I love that bowl.
+By the way, my mom used to have one to make her bread.
 If you don’t have one, get one.
 Stainless Steel Bowl

-- The roads may not be safe, if you can get gas for your car.
-You may remember I used to say keep your gas tank half full.
+14. The roads may not be safe to drive, even if you can get gas for your car.
+You may remember I used to say to keep your gas tank half full.
 Now, I recommend no less than 3/4 full.
 Those fuel pumps at the gas stations don’t work without electricity.
+If you do have to leave, I hope you’ve checked that spare tire and have kept your vehicle emergency kit up to date.

-- Please get together with your neighbors and see if you can put a plan together to help each other.
+15. Please get together with your neighbors and see if you can put a plan together to help each other.
 People will get mean when they have no food or water after a disaster.
-You will be safer at home with all the preps you have been gathering over the years.
+You’ll be safer at home with all the preps you have been gathering over the years.
 Your neighborhood is YOUR community, we must work together.

 Final Word

 May God bless this world, we have major issues coming.
 If we are prepared we will not be afraid.
 I am prepared for anything that comes my way.
-I hope our neighbors do not depend on us.
+I hope our neighbors don’t plan to depend on us for survival.
 We must all bring something to the table.
 The government will not be able to help everyone right away.
 There are not enough medical personnel to take care of our entire community.

 Trust, me on that one.
-I took a C.E.R.T. class and the county gave us the statistics, our city had like 180 beds in the hospital.
+I took a C.E.R.T. class and the county gave us the statistics.
+Our city in southern Utah had like 180 beds in the hospital.
 Yes, the medical personnel will make do in schools and churches, but we must be able to take care of our own medical needs until help arrives.
 Please take some classes and buy this book.
 I call it my medical bible.
 If we don’t have power a Kindle version will not work.
 Medical Handbook

 The ole “I’m coming to your place”.
 You gotta be very firm in “no your not unless you bring a lot of something to the table otherwise your a threat and I gotta kill ya”.